 E-skilling, digital literacy and specialized training

 Focus on the importance of e-skilling for capacity building.

+Allow a large number of individuals to have access to this skill including training and development of national programs to promote ICT skills pout all.

 Develop professional standards for the ICT sector.